Want to make perfect French Madeleines? This recipe has browned butter and a hint of fresh lemon zest. These little gems have an addictive flavor.

 So, now that I got the literary reference out of the way, lets talk about the recipe.

-It’s a pretty straightforward recipe, really more of a tiny sponge cake than a cookie.
+It’s a pretty straightforward recipe that is made with ingredients you likely already have on hand.
 For my version I started by making brown butter.
 The zest and juice from a fresh lemon brightens the flavor.

 Yes, you really should use a real madeleine pan to make the iconic shell shape.